 - After the budget plans are ready, these are presented for approval form the budgeting committee of the organization.

-- All assumptions are studies in details to justify the figures to the higher-management.
+- All assumptions are studies in detail to justify the figures to the higher management.

 Step 5: Disbursal of Funds

 - Once the budget is approved, the details are circulated to the finance team of the organization.